DeShrike/Geo/README.md

 Create an account at https://positionstack.com/

-Put your API key in .env (see sample_dot_env)
+Rename sample_dot_env to .env

+Open .env in a text editor and add your API key.

 Addresses are read from an Excel file and coordinates are written back to the same Excel file

-See sample_addresses.xlsx and sample_results.xlsx
+See sample_addresses.xlsx and sample_result.xlsx

 Run:

 ```
-python3 main.py addressfile.xlsx
+python3 main.py <name of Excel file>
 ```

 Options:

--e : Update the rows where longitude or latitude are empty. (the default) -r : Update the rows where longitude or latitude are empty, or where the confidence is not equal to 1.
+-u : Update the rows where longitude or latitude are empty. (the default) -r : Update the rows where longitude or latitude are empty, or where the confidence is not equal to 1.

 ## Excel file format

-One the first worksheet is read.
+Only the first worksheet is read.

-Row 1 should be a headerrow.
+Row 1 should be a header row.

-- Column A: A name.
-Not used during the geolocation.
+- Column A: A name, not used during the geolocation
-- Column B: The address.
+- Column B: The address
-- Column C: The zip code.
+- Column C: The zip code
-- Column D: The City.
+- Column D: The City
-- Column E: Not used.
+- Column E: Not used
-- Column F: Not used.
+- Column F: Not used
-- Column G: The country.
+- Column G: Not used
-- Column H: The country code.
+- Column H: The country code

 The results are written back to Columns I-K:

-- Column I: The longitude.
+- Column I: The longitude
-- Column J: The latitude.
+- Column J: The latitude
-- Column K: A confidence score.
+- Column K: A confidence score
 - Column L: Region
 - Column M: Region Code
 - Column N: County